3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Intel® RealSense™ Overview

-The Intel® RealSense™ SDK is
+The Intel® RealSense™ SDK provides access to the camera as well as access to some 3D Scanning algorithms.
+Fundamentally the SDK is needed so that we can receive the data from the camera and then pass it along to the computer vision module.

+#### SenseManager
+#### SampleReader

 ## Computer Vision Research

 ### 2.1 – Previous Methods